digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/data-sources/overview.md

 ## Connecting datasources

-1. After logging in to ToolJet, create a new app from the dashboard
+1. After logging in to JumpStart, create a new app from the dashboard

 2. There are two ways for connecting a datasource.
 You can connect from:
     1. **Left-sidebar**: On the left sidebar, click on the `datasource` icon and then click on the `+ add datasource` button